visioninhope/foundationallm/docs/deployment/deployment-starter.md

 Follow the instructions in the [Authentication setup document](authentication/index.md) to finalizie authentication for the solution.

+### Running script to allow MS Graph access through Role Permissions
+After the deployment is complete, you will need to run the following script to allow MS Graph access through Role Permissions.
+[Role Permissions Script](/deploy/common/scripts/Assign-MSGraph-Roles.ps1)

 # Teardown

 To tear down the environment, execute `azd down` in the same folder location.